Nepeta | The Blue Spikes that Fragrance European Gardens

 Fertilizer

-Requires minimal fertilization.
-Apply a small amount of slow-release fertilizer in spring.
+Requires only a small amount.
+Apply a little slow-release fertilizer in spring.

 Pruning